 It’s with a great pleasure that I recently bought a 16 DVDs box set.
-All classics, but not very popular ones like The Wizard of Oz or Casablanca.
+These are all classics, but not very popular ones like The Wizard of Oz or Casablanca.
 Anyway, after watching some trailers and read a little about these films, one of them grabbed my attention: Three Guys Named Mike, a film directed by Charles Walter in 1951.
 It seemed to me that it was a fun and light comedy, just what I needed to watch as it was already 10 O’Clock pm.
-In a way, I was exciting about seeing a new movie, but, in an other way, I didn’t have bid expectations about it.
+In a way, I was excited to see a new movie, but, in another way, I didn’t have big expectations about it.
 Well, let me tell you that it was a beautiful surprise!

-This is not an oscar-winning movie, we can all agree on that, but it’s an underrated one and worth watching one too.
-You can see there a delightful romantic comedy with a fine and fair humour.
+This is not an Oscar-winning movie, we can all agree on that, but it’s an underrated one and a worth watching one too.
+What you see there is a delightful romantic comedy with a fine and fair humour.
 I had the pleasure, thanks to this film, to discover the actress Jane Wyman.
 I always love to discover new actors and new actresses.
 Before I saw this movie, I knew who she was, but I didn’t really care about her.
 It will be a pleasure now to see some of her others films.
-I can think of The Lost Weekend, Stage Fright, Johnny Belinda, etc. What I also love about this brilliant film, is that we perfectly recognize the Charles Walter’s humour (who also directed High Society in 1956).
-A nice and easy humour.
+I can think of The Lost Weekend, Stage Fright, Johnny Belinda, etc. What I also love about this brilliant film is that we perfectly recognize the Charles Walter’s humour (who also directed High Society in 1956), a nice and easy humour.

 I wrote this text so you can have interest for this film because it’s a real treat and I can’t wait to watch it another time!
 So, see it, and I hope you’ll enjoy it as much as I did!